 Bring one, buy one or rent one.
 Here's the scoop on where to get the bikes and where to take them.

 If you're looking to train or you're in Sarasota to compete, bike rentals can help you save on the time and expense of traveling with a bike or shipping one down.
 In addition to the sports rentals located on Siesta, some other area bike shops also offer rentals!
 Stock up on bike clothing, supplies and more while you're there.
 Village Bikes has two locations--one in Sarasota at 3898 S. Osprey Ave.
 (941-366-7702) and another in Lakewood Ranch at 8111 Lakewood Main St. (941-388-0550).
-If you're interested in setting up a reservation, give them a call!
-For more information, visit http://villagebikes.com/.
+If you're interested in setting up a reservation, give them a call or visit their website!

 Real Bikes is located near the Legacy Trail bike overpass over U.S. 41.
 The store sells a number of top brands of bicycles and bikewear and organizes cycling events.